 In a league that puts a premium on three-point shooting, Steph reigns supreme.
 Steph holds the record for the most three-point field goals in a season with 402.
 He also holds the second-place spot with 324, third place with 286, fifth place with 272, and tenth place with 261.
 He has led the league in this category 5 times.
 He did this with a 43.8% shooting clip.

 To test his mettle against his fellow marksmen, Steph joined the Three-Point Shootout five times and won the 2015 contest.
 Steph lost the following year to his teammate and fellow Splash Brother Klay Thompson.

-Steph has also been the regular season MVP twice and the only unanimous MVP in league history.
-Steph led the 2015-2016 Warriors to a 73-9 record and beat Michael Jordan's 1995-1996 Bulls record of 72-10.
-Steph is just in his prime and already has two championships and three Finals appearances.
+Steph has also been the regular-season MVP twice and the only unanimous MVP in league history.
+Steph led the 2015–2016 Warriors to a 73-9 record and beat Michael Jordan's 1995–1996 Bulls record of 72-10.
+Steph is just in his prime and already has three championships and five Finals appearances.

 Only time will tell how far Steph will go and how many more records he will shatter.

 Glen Rice was one of the most prolific three-point marksmen of all time.
 He shot 1,559 three-pointers during his 15-year career with a 40% clip.

 Glen was one of the pioneers of the expansion team Miami Heat as he started playing in their second year in the league.
 Being picked 4th overall in 1989, hopes were high for the former Michigan Wolverine in a team comprised mostly of castoffs from other teams.